Master of Science in Nursing Program and Options

 - Facilitate integration of program-specific knowledge into practice.

-Nurse practitioner options
+Nurse Practitioner options

-The nurse practitioner (adult or family/all ages) and post-master's nurse practitioner graduate diploma options prepare nurses at an advanced level to practice as nurse practitioners (NPs).
+The nurse practitioner (family/all ages) and post-master's nurse practitioner graduate diploma options prepare nurses at an advanced level to practice as nurse practitioners (NPs).
 NPs work in a variety of settings such as in acute care, community clinics, emergency departments, out-patient clinics, family-physicians' offices, long-term care facilities and remote nursing stations.
 NPs are in high demand, and have an important role in helping to ensure the health and well-being of people in Newfoundland and Labrador.

 The major thrust of the NP options is to build on a foundation of graduate nursing education.
 The role of the NP in advanced nursing practice is grounded in knowledge of theory and expanded practice skills in areas of advanced clinical decision-making, research, consultation, collaboration and leadership.
 Nurse practitioners have advanced knowledge and decision-making skills in health assessment, diagnosis and health care management of common and complex conditions.